joker-b/AnimTaskMgr/README.md

 Since both methods return the new task, so it's strightforward to build up longer sequences by dot-chaining:

-	AnimTaskMgr.launch(FuncA,null,5.0)
+	tkd = AnimTaskMgr.launch(FuncA,null,5.0)
 						.chain(FuncB,null,1.0)
 						.chain(FuncC,null,2.0)
 						.chain(FuncD,WrapABCD,5.0);

 Will run the four tasks in sequence.
 Of course, if any task runs infinitely, none of its chained children would ever execute!
 For this reason, if `.chain()` is executed on a task that *does* have an infinite duration (e.g., `Duration === 0`), then the parent task will immediately stop and chain on the next animation frame, just as if its duration were complete.

+#### Talking to Your (Chained) Kids

+In the `.chain` example immediately above, what if the duration of `FuncC` needed to be adjusted by something happening in `FuncB`?
+The stack above will only return the task of `FuncD` so the other objects are invisible.
+Fortunately, we can get task identifiers both up and down the `chain()` chain.

+Using `.rootTask()` will return chain "parents" -- you can add a count as a qualifier, to after the above example, running

+	tkd.rootTask(3)

+would return the value of the root `.launch()` task.
+Likewise, `.chainedTask()` aims "down" the list of chained tasks.
+If `tkd` was in the scope of the example functions, then `FuncB` could adjust the duration of `FuncC` by something like this:

+	tkd.rootTask().setDuration(5000);

 ### WrapUp Functions

-When a task has a WrapupFunc defined, the WrapUp will execute on the next animation frame after the task completes.
+When a task has a WrapupFunc defined, the WrapUp will execute *once* on the next animation frame after the task completes.
 It will also execute before any chained task begins.

 ### Halting Tasks and Manager Cleaning